ConesaLab/paintomics4/docs/6_1_use_case.md

 ## Feature ID/Name conversion
 A typical problem when working in bioinformatics is the conversion between different domains of names or ids of genomic features (genes, proteins, etc.).In order to minimize the efforts when adapting the input for Paintomics, version 3.0 includes a powerful Name/ID converter that translates automatically, when possible, our data into the appropriate name domain, i.e. the accepted set of feature ids for the current organism in KEGG.
 ### Mapping Regions to Genes
-As the example files include some DNAse-seq regions, the first step in the process includes matching the genomic regions to the corresponding genes (closest gene) by using the tool _RGMatch_, included into Paintomics 3.0.By default, _RGMatch_ will report any region that overlaps to any gene area (Upstream, Promoter, TSS, etc.), however, Paintomics 3.0 extends this idea so we can easily discriminate those regions that overlap areas of interest of the gene._E.g.
+As the example files include some DNAse-seq regions, the first step in the process includes matching the genomic regions to the corresponding genes (closest gene) by using the tool _RGMatch_, included in Paintomics 4.0.
+By default, _RGMatch_ will report any region that overlaps to any gene area (Upstream, Promoter, TSS, etc.), however, Paintomics 4.0 extends this idea so we can easily discriminate those regions that overlap areas of interest of the gene._E.g.
 Given the following DNAse-seq regions that overlap different areas of a gene, if we are interested only in those regions that match at the Promoter and TSS areas of the gene, Paintomics will calculate a value of quantification for that gene as the mean of the quantification of all regions that overlap the desired areas, i.e. the mean of the quantification for Region 1, Region 2 and Region 3_.
 Feature Name/Ids translationAfter regions translation, PaintOmics will start with ID conversion.For the example files, we are working with Ensembl gene IDs for Mus Musculus (Gene Expression, DNase-seq and miRNA-seq), Gene Symbols (Proteomics) and default metabolite names (Metabolomics), while, by default, KEGG information for Mouse uses Entrez Gene ID, therefore, it's necessary a translation.

 | Input name/id | Translated id |
 | --- | --- |